agsb/immu/Details.md

 header is a macro, does the Forth dictionary header

-EXIT reference, ends all compound words;
+EXIT reference, ends all compound words, also is a primitive word;

-jump _link, ends all primitive words, also is a "hook" for debug before jump _next;
+jump (jal zero,) _link, ends all primitive words, also is a "hook" for debug before jump _next;

 */